awsdocs/amazon-aurora-user-guide/doc_source/postgresql-ml.md

 WHERE id < 100;
 ```

-For more about controlling parallel query, see [Parallel Plans](https://www.postgresql.org/docs/current/parallel-plans.html) in the PostgreSQL documentation\.
+For more about controlling parallel query, see [Parallel plans](https://www.postgresql.org/docs/current/parallel-plans.html) in the PostgreSQL documentation\.

-### Using Materialized Views and Materialized Columns<a name="postgresql-using-sagemaker-example-materialized"></a>
+### Using materialized views and materialized columns<a name="postgresql-using-sagemaker-example-materialized"></a>

 When you invoke an AWS service such as SageMaker or Amazon Comprehend from your database, your account is charged according to the pricing policy of that service\.
 To minimize charges to your account, you can materialize the result of calling the AWS service into a materialized column so that the AWS service is not called more than once per input row\.
 If desired, you can add a `materializedAt` timestamp column to record the time at which the columns were materialized\.